News

 SGB’s public engagement model moves beyond participation, and towards proactive involvement through ever-changing research festivals anchored by interdisciplinary exhibitions, programmes, and public events consisting of research-based engagements led by artists and scholars from diverse backgrounds.
 SGB is established with the founding support of the Government of Karnataka and three academic partners—Indian Institute of Science, National Centre for Biological Sciences, and Srishti Institute of Art, Design and Technology.
 Science Gallery Bengaluru is part of the Science Gallery International Network pioneered by Trinity College Dublin

-Group exhibition of the finalists' artworks of Be Natural Be Wild for Selvatica Festival
+Group exhibition of the finalists' artworks of Premio Luigi Candiani (artisti affermati)

 My article "Topografie della speranza" in R-ESISTENZE mag "Save the World – Connecting Cultures.
 Practical knowledge networks for possible worlds" by Albertina Press and Gli Ori.